 Wildlife Rescue & Rehabilitation’s Communications and Development Manager Ava Donaldson warns deer are on the move for a number of other reasons, too, including changing temperatures, hunting season, and foraging for food.

 Co-habitating with deer requires common sense and diligence in areas like Canyon Lake and New Braunfels, where they’re a ubiquitous feature of many front yards.
 Deer densities in the Edwards Plateau are highest in the state, at upwards of 117 per 1,000 acres.
-There are an estimated 5.3 million whitetail deer in Texas in 2019, according to Texas Parks and Wildlife Department (TPWD), which is responsible for the regulation, conservation, and management of deer populations throughout the state.
-For more information, click here.
+There are an estimated 5.5 million whitetail deer in Texas in 2020, according to Texas Parks and Wildlife Department (TPWD), which is responsible for the regulation, conservation, and management of deer populations throughout the state.

 Although establishing precise dates for the rut in any given year is not an exact science — hunters refer to it as “the riddle of the rut” — according to TPWD.

 The Edwards Plateau, Texas’ highest deer production region, is divided into three areas.
 The eastern part has a peak breeding date of Nov.
 7. Peak breeding for the central portion is Nov.
 24, and the western area has a peak date of Dec.
 5.

 Residents throughout the area and the state are urged to exercise caution while driving, and to avoid any interaction with deer, who become more aggressive from late September through early next year.
 This means they’re fairly unafraid of humans, which makes cross-species interaction — discouraged by Texas Parks and Wildlife at any time of the year — riskier than usual.

 Also, car-deer collisions in Texas spike in late fall because bucks have just one thing on their minds — and it isn’t highway safety.

 Co-Habitating With Deer